richard1634/StyleGan2BoundaryTrainer/README.md

 4.)
 Feeding the latent vectors and corresponding scores into a linear SVM to find a boundary. <br />
 5.)
 After a boundary is located, take any latent vector and move in the direction of the boundary to modify facial features. <br/>

 As long as you are willing to hand classify thousands of images, you cant travel in any latent direction to modify any human facial features you wish.
-Provided you train the StyleGan2 on something, for example cars, you can also modify a car to adopt any feature you wish as well using the same techniques demonstrated here.
+Provided you train the StyleGan2 on something else, for example cars, you can also modify a car to adopt any feature you wish as well using the same techniques demonstrated here.

 ## Usage